 Key elements of the VMware Blockchain Orchestrator VApp include:

-Deployment service– Reads the infrastructure and deployment descriptor files and uses the parameters defined in the descriptor files to automate the deployment process.
+Deployment service– Reads the infrastructure and deployment descriptor files and uses the descriptor files' parameters to automate the deployment process.

-Config service– Generates the VMware Blockchain specific configuration details which are used by the deployment service and the Concord agent.
+Config service– Generates the VMware Blockchain-specific configuration details used by the deployment service and the Concord agent.

 Local Docker or remote Bintray repositories- Hosts the required VMware Blockchain components such as Replica, Client, and Concord agent images.

 To prepare your environment, and install and configure the VMware Blockchain Orchestrator appliance, see the Using and Managing VMware Blockchain guide.